trust-kimberly/beatmaker/README.md

-# quarantine beats
+# Quarantine Beats

-To practice building with vanilla JavaScript, I created a simple beat maker with help from Youtuber and Creative Developer [Dev Ed](https://www.youtube.com/watch?v=2VJlzeEVL8A).
+Shout out to Youtuber/Creative Developer [Dev Ed](https://www.youtube.com/watch?v=2VJlzeEVL8A) for this vanilla Javascript tutorial.

 Make hot beats from your quarantine, one mouse click at a time.